carpentries-incubator/hpc-intro/_episodes/14-transferring-files.md

 The two compression commands we'll probably want to remember are the following:

 * Compress a single file with Gzip - `gzip filename`
-* Compress a lot of files/folders with Gzip - `tar -czvf archive-name.tar.gz folder1 file2 folder3 etc`
+* Compress a lot of files/folders with Gzip - `tar -czvf archive-name.tar.gz folder1 file2 folder3
+  etc.`

 > ## Transferring files
 >